Another-Ashl3y/computer_science/Project/Starting_A_New_Project.md

   + Rust (Programming Language)
   + Minifb (Window Handling Crate)
+  + Godot (A game engine to use in place of Rust and Minifb)
   + Aseprite (Pixel Art Software)

   #### Initial Notes

+  An Ecosystem Simulation Game is a very complex project, especially to the level of rain world.
+Each creature in the game is processed both on and off screen.
+Each creature has to know how to catch prey, hide from predators and shelter from weather, which is a really complex program to make.
+There aren't many real world applications for this so the only people interested in the game would be programmers and gamers which is still quite a large market.
+This project would also show advanced programming skills as each creature has to be able to process efficiently and also need to have the capability to traverse terrain.
+It would be easier to do this in 2D.
+The creatures would walk around with kinematics and could be trained with their inputs using a neural network which could create an in-game genetic algorithm.
+  The downsides to this program is that it is a very complex project as realistic creature activity is hard to code.

 ## Evolution Simulator